-The first epiphany ...
+My first career epiphany ...

-Posted by Steffi Lewis on 30/01/2012
+Posted by Steffi Lewis on 23/01/2020 @ 8:00AM

 It's around 6am and I'm sitting in a service station on the M5 just south of Birmingham.
-It was a really early start up in Liverpool but trips down to Microsoft in Reading always mean we get breakfast on the Boss and we're all making the most of it with a lovely Full English.
+It was a really early start for us living on The Wirral, but trips down to Microsoft in Reading always mean we get breakfast on the boss and we're all making the most of it with a lovely Full English.

 By the time we hit Reading, it's a lovely sunny day.
-We took our time as we didn't need to be there until 10am so ended up hanging around outside for an hour or so watching swans drifting lazily on The River Thames in the early summer sunshine.
-Whispy clouds reflected in the slow moving waters and there was a sweet smell of pollen in the air.
+We took our time as we didn't need to be there until 10am, so ended up hanging around outside for an hour or so watching swans drifting lazily on The River Thames in the early summer sunshine.
+Whispy clouds reflected in the slow-moving waters and there was a sweet smell of pollen in the air.
 What a beautiful place.

 My colleague Wendy - who didn't realise that lunch was always provided at Microsoft - decided to feed her sandwiches to the swans so wandered down to the bank, broke them up into pieces and cast them on the water.
 A curious swan floated over and gulped one of the pieces down greedily.

 It was total pandemonium with sales reps and techies scattering everywhere, out of the path of the speeding Wendy and her angry pursuer!
 She legged it into the building and held the door shut, looking terrified as the swan tried to beat down the door with his wings.
 We fell around laughing at what just happened.

 But it allowed the user to run more that one program at once and that was the clincher for me!
 I fell in love on the spot.
-This was a truly defining moment of my career - the first epiphany - and I was determined to learn as much about it as possible.
+This was a truly defining moment of my career - my first epiphany - and I was determined to learn as much about it as possible.

 All the way back to Liverpool that evening, I was rabbiting on about how awesome it was to type into Notepad, play a game of Reversi AND see the second hand of the clock ticking around ... all on one screen ... all at the same time!
 I just couldn't shut up about it!

 I was thrilled!
 It was the proper start of my support career and meant I could go do installs on client sites all over the North West of England.
 A couple of months later it meant I got my first company car as well!

 You see, like a lot of people in the industry at the time, my boss thought Windows would just be a flash in the pan - something of a novelty that would melt away into obscurity.
 Who on earth would ever want to do more than one thing at once on a computer?
 WordPerfect and Lotus certainly didn't and what became of them?
 Within a year, if you weren't GUI (Graphical User Interface) based you were dead in the water.
 Microsoft had changed the world.

-Love, light & logic ...
+Love, light and logic ...